Retreat Pricing and Details

 COST: $13,500 for the 5-day private couples retreat.
-Please note that this does not include meals or accomodations.
+Please note that this does not include meals or accommodations.

 TIMING: We meet from 9:00 AM to 5:30 PM, with a 90 min lunch break and additional breaks as needed each day, totaling 30+ hours of intensive work.

 SCHEDULING: Retreats are available throughout the year on any available days.
-Ideally, we like to start on Monday and end Friday, providing you with the opportunity to take the weekend to enjoy your new connection in a relaxed way with no immediate responsibilities.
+Ideally, we like to start on Monday and end Friday, providing you with the opportunity to take the weekend to enjoy your new connection in a relaxed way.

 FOLLOW-UP: We are happy to provide online follow-up coaching to help you integrate the tools and changes you acquire during the retreat and to support your progress moving forward.
 We can make these arrangements following your retreat.
 We recommend that you have a couples therapist at home.

 1 Year of Weekly Couples Therapy vs 5-Day Retreat

 Because you make more progress, sooner: